floriankraemer/floriankraemer.github.io/_posts/2025-01-04-Are-the-SOLID-Principles-problematic.markdown

 In my opinion, those should be found by anyone who is familiar with the principles.
 Some controversial cases require more experience and judgment but *should* be found and decided by more experienced developers.

 ## The five SOLID Principles

+If you already know them you can skip this section and scroll down to the section that discusses the validity of them.

 The SOLID principles are a set of principles that were defined over time by different people and turned out to be useful principles in software development.